The Difference Between Trade Mark And Patent In The UK Explained

 In theory, trade marks and patents are brilliant assets for your business.
 But there are a lot of exceptions to what can and cannot be protected, so they might not always be the best use of your time and resources.

-In this guide, we’ll go through the difference between trade mark and patent in the UK, what you can protect, what happens if someone violates your trade mark or patent and finally how to apply for one if it’s the right move for your business.
+In this guide, we’ll go through the difference between trade mark and patent in the UK and exactly what you can protect with each.

 What are trade marks?